joel-wong-aws/deadline-cloud-for-keyshot/README.md

 There are two submission modes for the KeyShot submitter which a dialog will ask you to select from before opening the submitter UI.

 1. Attach `The scene BIP file and all external files references`
-    - The open scene file and all external files referenced within will be included as job attachments.
-The submitter will export the open scene to a KSP (KeyShot Package) which turns all file paths in the scene into relative paths and creates a flattened directory with all of the external files directly beside the scene file.
-The KSP is then unzipped, and the new scene file with the relative paths and all external files will be submitted with the job.
+    - The open scene file and all external files referenced in the BIP are included as job attachments.
+The submitter exports the open scene to a KeyShot Package (KSP) that turns all file paths in the scene into relative paths and creates a flattened directory with all of the external files directly beside the scene file.
+The KSP is then unzipped, and the new scene file with the relative paths and all external files are submitted with the job.
     The temporary directory used to save the KSP will be deleted after each submission.
 1. Attach `Only the scene BIP file`
-    - Only the open scene file will be attached to the submission.
-The expectation is that any external files referenced within the scene will be available to the workers through network storage or some other method.
+    - Only the open scene file is attached to the submission.
+Any external files referenced in the scene must be available to the workers through network storage or another method.

 ## Adaptor